ph7/system-timer/README.markdown

     end

+  You can use a floating point number when specifying the timeout in seconds but SystemTimer will not allow you to go below 200ms, e.g.

+    SystemTimer.timeout_after(0.5) do
+      # timeout after 500ms
+    end

+    SystemTimer.timeout_after(0.01) do
+      # timeout after (uncompressable) 200ms even if 10ms requested
+    end

+  Note that SystemTimer is going through too many layers to be able to reliably guarantee a sub-second timeout on all platforms, so your mileage may vary when specifying timeouts under 1s.

   You can also use a custom timeout exception to be raised on timeouts (to avoid interference with other libraries using `Timeout::Error` -- e.g. `Net::HTTP`)